citrex-markets/citrex-sdk/CONTRIBUTING.md

 ## Development

-We're all about the developer experience at Rysk, so this project has been setup with simple tooling and systems so you can start building as quick as possible.
+We're all about the developer experience at Citrex, so this project has been setup with simple tooling and systems so you can start building as quick as possible.

 ## Tooling